 Family law professionals are people who are trained to work with both of you to help you reach an agreement or make a decision for you, without going to court.
-They use processes such as mediation or arbitration.
+They use processes such as or .

 Go to court

 If you and your partner still cannot agree even with the help of a family law professional, or if ADR is not the right option for you, one of you has to start a family law court case.

 A family court makes decisions based on the family law rules and laws.
 Going to court can be a complicated process and it can take a lot of time.
 It can be stressful and expensive, but it is sometimes necessary to decide your issues.

 You don’t have to stick with one of these options.
 Sometimes you can use both or switch from one to the other.